illiliti/tinyramfs/README.md

 - No `local`'s, no bashisms, only POSIX shell
 - Portable, not distro specific
 - Easy to use configuration
-- Build time and init time hooks
+- Make time and init time hooks
+- ZFS + native encryption support
 - LUKS (detached header, key), LVM
 - mdev, mdevd, eudev, systemd-udevd